Hypertopic/Steatite/INSTALL.md

 1. Go on "**Tables**" tab at this [link](https://eu-west-3.console.aws.amazon.com/dynamodbv2/home?region=eu-west-3#tables).
 2. Click on "**Create table**".
-3. Enter whatever you want as the table name.
+3. Enter whatever you want as the table name (the same as the environment variable you add before).
 4. Enter "**hash**" as the partition key, let the default type which is *String*.
 5. Let the default settings and click on "**Create table**".
 6. Your table will be available when the status attribute goes to "**Active**", it could take few seconds.